-Chipping Sparrows are year-round residents in the Washington metro area, which is near the northern edge of their wintering range and the southern edge of their breeding range.
-They breed in the Washington Area, but not at Monticello Park, where they are uncommon.
-Many pass through the Washington Area during the spring on their way to breeding grounds in the northern United States and Canada.
-You are most likely to see them at Monticello during the fourth week in April.
+Spring: Chipping Sparrows are year-round residents in the Washington metro area, which is near the northern edge of their wintering range and the southern edge of their breeding range.
+They breed in the Washington area, but not at Monticello Park, where they are uncommon.
+Many pass through the Washington area on their way to breeding grounds in the northern United States and Canada.
+They are most likely to show up at Monticello during the fourth week in April.

 Where to See Them in the Park